MacRimi/XPenology/nvidia.md

 ![This is an image](imagenes/nvidia1.png)

-Y nos instalamos el paquete NVIDIA Runtime Library
+Y nos instalamos el paquete NVIDIA Runtime Library si usamos la version 7.1

 ![This is an image](imagenes/nvidia2.png)